Target announces Juneteenth as a company holiday

-MINNEAPOLIS (Gray News) - Retail giant Target has announced it will make Juneteenth a company holiday.
+Retail giant Target has announced it will make Juneteenth a company holiday.

 The June 19 holiday, which recognizes the end of slavery in the U.S., is being acknowledged by more companies and organizations amid protests involving several black people who have died in police shootings.
 One of the most notable deaths involved George Floyd, who was killed in Minneapolis on May 25.
 Target is based in Minneapolis.